SAAAM-LLC/buckshotkernels/README.md

 git clone https://github.com/SAAAM-LLC/buckshotkernels.git
 cd buckshotkernels
 pip install -r requirements.txt  # Only needs numpy (and cupy if you want CUDA fallback)

+###  Why Buckshot?

+##  Because sometimes you gotta spray and pray:

+    Want max speed with zero bloat?

+    Need to slap together a ternary inference engine in the back of a pickup?

+    Don’t trust other people’s code or “best practices?”

+#  This is for you.
+Supported Platforms

+    Linux, Windows, Mac (if you hate yourself)

+    x86_64 (AVX2/AVX512), ARM64 (NEON)

+    NVIDIA GPUs (CUDA 11.x+)

+##  License

+#  MIT, because GPL is for lawyers and Apache is for folks with something to lose.
+Contributing

+Pull requests, issues, and creative swearing all welcome.
+Disclaimer

+No warranty, no guarantees, and if you burn down a datacenter, you’re on your own.
+But you’ll have the fastest damn ternary kernels in the county.